coderefinery/cmake/_episodes/03-hello-world-cmake.md

 ---
 layout: episode
-title: "Hello-world example"
+title: "Hello-world by CMake example"
-teaching: 15
+teaching: 20
 exercises: 0
 questions:
   - "How are CMake projects configured and built?"